 Set up in 1936 by hunter-turned-conservationist, Jim Corbett National Park is one of the oldest in the country.
 This national park is famous all around the world for its Bengal Tigers and picturesque surroundings.
 The variety of bird species at the Corbett National Park is awe-inspiring and lures bird watchers both nationally and internationally.
-This national park covers an extensive area of more than 520 square kilometres in the Himalayan foothills.
+This national park covers an extensive area of more than 520 square kilometers in the Himalayan foothills.
 Visit in the months of March to June to get the best out of your expedition here.

 Ranthambore National Park, Rajasthan

 Located at the distance of just 160 kilometres from Jaipur, Ranthambore is famous for its majestic tigers and leopards.
-A wildlife Safari in this park is always in demand as it provides the opportunity for tourists to observe the natural beauty more closely.
+A wildlife safari in this park is always in demand as it provides the opportunity for tourists to observe the natural beauty more closely.
 This national park has several rare animals like Nilgai, Sambar, Hyena, and Wild Boar among others.
 This park has deciduous forests and is situated between the rivers, Chambal and Banas.

 Bandipur National Park, Karnataka